Famous Black Visual Artists Who Shaped Art History

 So who carries that torch today?

-Kara Walker, Amy Sherald, Kehinde Wiley, Adam Pendleton, and Kerry James Marshall are among the most influential Black artists working in contemporary art right now.
-You may already know two of them without even realizing it.
+Kara Walker, Amy Sherald, Kehinde Wiley, Adam Pendleton, and Kerry James Marshall sit among the most influential Black artists working in contemporary art right now.
+The truth is, you may already know two of them without ever realizing it.

 Kerry James Marshall is widely recognized as one of the most important painters alive.
-His monumental canvases center Black figures with a richness and gravity that demands the viewer’s full attention.
-In 2017, he was named to Time magazine’s list of the 100 most influential people in the world — a recognition that felt long overdue to anyone who had been paying attention.
+His monumental canvases place Black figures at the center with a richness and gravity that demands the viewer’s full attention.
+In 2017 he was named to Time magazine’s list of the 100 most influential people in the world — a recognition that felt long overdue to anyone who had been paying attention.

-Kara Walker’s large-scale silhouettes confront the darkest chapters of American history with unflinching honesty, while Adam Pendleton works at the intersection of language, abstraction, and Black identity in ways that feel urgent and entirely of this moment.
+Kara Walker’s large-scale silhouettes confront the darkest chapters of American history with an unflinching honesty that refuses to look away.
+Adam Pendleton, on the other hand, works at the intersection of language, abstraction, and Black identity in ways that feel urgent and entirely of this moment.

 Beyond Painting

-Black visual art reaches far past portraiture and painting, and that breadth is part of what makes this tradition so extraordinary.
+Black visual art reaches far past portraiture and the painted canvas, and that breadth is part of what makes this tradition so extraordinary.

 Toyin Ojih Odutola pushes the boundaries of traditional portraiture through intricate, layered drawings and works on paper that feel like entire worlds compressed onto a single surface.
 Her figures are rendered with such density and texture that they seem to hold their own light.
-On the global stage, El Anatsui transforms discarded bottle caps and aluminum scraps into shimmering, tapestry-like wall installations that speak to consumption, colonialism, and the beauty that can be found in what gets thrown away.
+On the global stage, El Anatsui transforms discarded bottle caps and aluminum scraps into shimmering, tapestry-like wall installations that speak to consumption, colonialism, and the beauty waiting inside what gets thrown away.
 Wangechi Mutu’s collages and sculptures weave together African iconography, science fiction, and feminist theory into something genuinely unlike anything else.
-And Julie Mehretu’s vast, layered abstract paintings map the chaos of cities, history, and migration in ways that reward long, slow looking.
+And Julie Mehretu’s vast, layered abstract paintings map the chaos of cities, history, and migration in ways that reward long, slow, patient looking.

-Whether it’s sculpture, photography, installation, or works on paper, the range of what Black visual artists are doing right now is staggering — and it is only growing.
+Whether it is sculpture, photography, installation, or works on paper, the range of what these artists are doing right now is staggering — and it is only growing wider with each passing year.

 Where I Fit In